 This commitment to developing the skills and careers of new researchers is enshrined in the IHR's Pollard Prize.
 The prize, for the best paper delivered at an IHR seminar, is awarded annually in July and is open to postgraduates or those within one year of completing a doctorate.
 In addition to £200 of Blackwell books, the winner is offered the chance to publish his or her paper in Historical Research.
 Runners up also receive a selection of Blackwell books, and may be offered publication in the journal (at the discretion of the editor).
 A list of past winners is available here.

 Historical Research welcomes proposals for future special issues.
 Please contact the executive editor.

-Historical Research now produces two themed virtual issues per annum using some of the best of our past and present articles and including multimedia content, such as conference podcasts, when available.
+Historical Research now produces annual virtual issues using some of the best of our past and present articles and including multimedia content, such as conference podcasts, when available.
 Access to virtual issues is freely available for the first thirty days and then available to subscribers in the usual way.
 For full details see here.